Profile

 PhD from University of Sussex and Ecole des Hautes Etudes en Sciences Sociales

-Her more recent work examines international human rights mechanisms and humanitarian projects, focusing on intersecting processes of technocratic and programmatic changes in international organisations.
-Her abiding curiosity about this intersection has led her to focus on emerging practices of ‘accountability’, ‘transparency’ and processes of bureaucratisation as well as their implications for the notion of ‘humanity’.
+Julie Billaud is an anthropologist with a background in socio-legal studies.
+Drawing on ethnographic research with various groups of women targeted by ‘empowerment’ programs, her doctoral project examined gender politics in post 9/11 Afghanistan (Kabul Carnival: Gender Politics in Postwar Afghanistan, University of Pennsylvania Press 2015).
+Her more recent work is concerned with international human rights and humanitarianism and focuses on intersecting processes of technocratic and programmatic changes in international organisations.
+It seeks to understand the bureaucratisation of human rights and humanitarian work by unpacking emerging practices of ‘accountability’ and ‘transparency’ as well as their implications for the notion of ‘humanity’.
 These issues have been studied in collaboration with Jane Cowan (University of Sussex) through an ethnographic study of the UN Universal Periodic Review (2010-2011), as well as through anthropological research at the International Committee of the Red Cross (2016-2018).

 Publications